srg-imperial/GrayC/ISSTA-2023-AE/README.md

 This repository contains the data and code to reproduce the results in the paper "GrayC: Greybox Fuzzing of Compilers and Analysers for C".

 # II.
-GrayC Artifact ISSTA 2023
+GrayC Artifact ISSTA 2023 - Phase 1

 ## II.A Getting Started